Sebastian Ziani de Ferranti: Commemoration

-In 1932, the London Power Company commemorated Sebastian de Ferranti by naming a new 1,315 GRT coastal collier SS Ferranti.
+In 1932, the London Power Company commemorated Ferranti by naming a new 1,315 GRT coastal collier SS Ferranti.
 Ferranti's wife Gertrude and her brother Robin Ince wrote and published a book, The Life and Letters of Sebastian Ziani de Ferranti in tribute to him in 1934, to which Caroline Haslett contributed the foreword.
 In 2016 a blue plaque in honour of Sebastian Ziani de Ferranti was installed at 130 Bold Street, Liverpool, marking the place of his birth.
 An urban park situated south of the site of the Deptford Power Station in southeast London is named Ferranti Park in his honour.